cramforce/node-asyncEJS/README.md

       autoUpdate: false
     });

 If `autoUpdate` is true, asyncEJS will continously look for changes in templates and automatically update them when they change on disk.

 ### Loading Templates

-After you instatiated a template engine use the `template` method to create a template function.
+After you instantiated a template engine use the `template` method to create a template function.

     var template = te.template("template.t.html");